 The Link URL is an important item to note.
 This determines if anything happens when your visitors clicks on the image.
 You can click None which clears the Link URL and essentially means nothing will happen when the image is clicked upon.
-The File URL will take the user to the image file itself and the Post Url will take the user to the image view section, basically placing the image in a post like setting.
+The File URL will take the user to the image file itself and the Attachment Page will take the user to the image view section, basically placing the image in a post like setting.
 It’s not a bad idea to experiment with these so that you have a good idea what each link option will do for you.
 You can also place your own URL as well taking the user to any website you so desire.

 Notice the Alignment and Size options as well.
 Alignment will assign an alignment property for the image and effects how where the image is placed on the page and how the adjacent text flows with the image.
 The Size option will determine how large of a file to stick into the post (These default sizes can be adjusted under Settings > Media in the main navigation menu).